Continuous-time quantum optimisation without the adiabatic principle: Continuous-time quantum optimisation

 The driver Hamiltonian is taken to be the transverse-field:

 These choices of Hamiltonians are typical within the CTQO literature \cite{Cal19, Alb18,Far00, Kad98} and can be experimentally realised \cite{Kin22}.
 The initial state $\ket{+}$ is the ground state of $H_{TF}$.
-Fig.~\ref{fig:graph} shows the specific graph considered and Fig.~\ref{fig:ex_sch} the associated schedule.
+The inset of Fig.~\ref{fig:msqw_ex} shows the specific graph considered, and Fig.~\ref{fig:ex_sch} the associated schedule.
 Fig.~\ref{fig:msqw_ex} shows the time-dependent value of $\langle H_p(t)\rangle$ in blue.
 At each stage $\langle H_p (t)\rangle$ appears to fluctuate around some constant value.
 After each stage $\langle H_p(t)\rangle$ appears to be lower on average.
 The ground state energy of the problem Hamiltonian, denoted by $E_0^{(p)}$, is shown by the dotted purple line.
 The value of $\langle H_p (t)\rangle$ for the MSQW appears to be converging to some value above the ground state.
 The aim of this paper is to provide some physical reasoning into this behaviour.

 Moving away from monotonic schedules, reverse quantum annealing (RQA) is where the system starts in an eigenstate of $H_p$ and $H_d$ is turned on and then off.
 The idea is to use this cyclic process to explore the solution space locally \cite{Cha17}.
 More recently, it was proposed that the many-body localised phase transition in spin glasses could be used to cyclically cool the system \cite{Wan22}.
 This approach is essentially RQA where a bias Hamiltonian is added that has as its ground state the initial state.
 The bias considered was a sum over Pauli $Z$s.
 We discuss these approaches in Sec.~\ref{sec:cyc}.
 RQA is one approach to warm-starting a quantum algorithm.
-Warm-starting refers to using prior information about the combinatorial optimisation problem to try and increase the performance of the quantum algorithm, typically by exploiting known reasonable solutions to the problem \cite{Egg21}.
+Warm-starting refers to using prior information about the combinatorial optimisation problem to try to increase the performance of the quantum algorithm, typically by exploiting known reasonable solutions to the problem \cite{Egg21}.
+In this text, we refer to approaches such as conventional QA and MSQWs as examples of \textit{forward} approaches that interpolate monotonically between two distinct initial and final non-commuting Hamiltonians.
+We refer to approaches where the initial Hamiltonian is the same as the final Hamiltonian as \textit{cyclic}.